S/Sgt. Albert Thomas Edwards

 On Tuesday, October 24, 1944, S/Sgt.
 Albert T. Edwards died when the Arisan Maru was sunk by an American submarine.
 He was 25 years old when he died.

 Since Al died at sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.

-In one of the stranger episodes of the war, a report surfaced that Al and his brother, Jim, had escaped from a Japanese prison camp and somehow had made their way to the Soviet Union.
+It is worth mentioning that in one of the stranger episodes of the war, a report surfaced that Al and his brother, Jim, had escaped from a Japanese prison camp and somehow made their way to the Soviet Union.
 This story appears to have been confirmed by the Russians.
-It was only after his family received POW cards from the Al and Jim, that this story was proved to be untrue.
+It was only after his family received POW cards from the Al and Jim from the Philippines, that this story was proved to be untrue.